Voices from the siege of Mariupol

 But in Mariupol there was no refuge.

-“Direct hit,” Morohovska explained, from her hospital bed in Ukraine’s Zaporizhzhia region, after finally escaping the city.
+“Direct hit,” Morohovska said from her hospital bed in Ukraine’s Zaporizhzhia region.
 The right side of her face was scabbed and covered in green antiseptic, her body peppered with shrapnel.
 “Everything was blown apart like it was never there before,” she said of the hostel she had run for nine years.

-There were five of them upstairs when the explosion ripped through the building on March 15; everyone else was in the basement.
+There were five people upstairs when the explosion ripped through the building on March 15; everyone else was in the basement.

 “It’s like when there are a lot of flies you are trying to hit,” she said.
-“We are the flies and [the Russians] are trying to extinguish us one by one, but we are people.”
+“We are the flies, and [the Russians] are trying to extinguish us one by one, but we are people.”

 A man delivering water and a 40-year-old woman who had been helping to run the hostel died.
 Morohovska’s daughter, who is being treated for a head injury and lost an eye, was under the rubble.
 Her son-in-law dragged her out and brought them all to the hospital in Mariupol, despite his own wounds.